Jill Walker Rettberg

 Since the start of her career Rettberg has participated in cross-disciplinary research arenas with the goal of increasing the understanding of each other's methods and research questions.

-Rettberg is a member of UiB AI, a cross-faculty platform for AI research at the University of Norway, and a PI in LEAD AI, a university wide COFUND network supporting postdocs in AI across disciplines.
+Rettberg is on the steering board of UiB AI, a cross-faculty platform for AI research at the University of Norway, and a PI in LEAD AI, a university wide COFUND network supporting postdocs in AI across disciplines.
+She is an elected fellow of both The Norwegian Academy of Science and Letters and The Norwegian Academy of Technological Sciences.
 She is a frequent participant in NORA events, and keynoted NORA's 2023 conference.

 The first conference she presented at was Association for Computing Machinery (ACM) Hypertext in 1999, where she won the Ted Nelson Newcomer Award for the best paper by a newcomer to the conference.
 24 years later Rettberg keynoted the 2023 edition of the same conference.